nride/nride-sc/README.md

 4) Install Docker

-5) If you haven't done so already, compile both contracts.
+5) If you haven't done so already, compile the three contracts.

 Note: this can take a long time

 ```
 make compile-cw20
+make compile-escrow
-make compile-i4i
+make compile-registry
 ```

 ### Run the local Juno node